p2k3m/Vertica-Database/README.md

 ## Automated pipeline self-healing

-The `scripts/auto_pipeline_fix.py` helper coordinates a closed-loop remediation flow when a workflow on `main` fails.
+The `scripts/auto_pipeline_fix.py` helper coordinates a closed-loop remediation flow when a workflow fails.
 It automatically gathers the failing log excerpts, requests a unified diff from an LLM, pushes the fix to a new branch, opens a pull request, enables auto-merge, and monitors the checks.
+The fixer now prioritises failing pull-request runs (falling back to `main` branch failures) so that regressions introduced on feature branches can be healed before merging.
 If the checks fail again the process repeats with the fresh failure details until either the checks pass or the iteration budget is exhausted.

 ### Required environment